infinum/rails-handbook/S3 Direct Upload.md

 # The Workflow

 [This documentation](https://www.ironin.it/blog/store-your-files-on-s3-using-the-ruby-shrine-gem-part-2.html)
-covers all the code and configuration files you need for efficient direct upload to S3.
+covers all the code and configuration files needed for supporting direct upload to S3.